 Grand Targhee:Ski and snowboard for FREE at Grand Targhee Resort, in the heart of Wyoming’s Teton Mountains, when lodging two or more nights at non-discounted rates during the 2015/16 season.
 To book your reservation or for more information simply call toll-free 1-800-TARGHEE (827-4433).
 Please mention that you are a Season Passholder at Sugar Bowl at the time of booking.
 Each passholder must show their valid 2015/16 season pass at check-in to receive your complimentary ski passes (one lift ticket, per passholder for every night of lodging, no pass no ticket).
 The offer is not valid with any other offers or promotions, and is based on availability.
 Blackouts: 12/18/2015 – 1/3/2016.

 Discounted Lift Tickets: Save money on your lift ticket on any days your season pass is blacked out, and save on a friend's lift ticket.

-More Rental & Lesson Deals:Sugar Bowl Season Passholders receive 50% off basic rental package and 50% off a 2 hour group lesson.
+More Rental & Lesson Deals:Sugar Bowl Season Passholders receive a discount on basic rental packages and 2 hour group lessons.
 Also, Sugar Bowl Season Passholders will receive a free trail pass/lesson/rental package at Royal Gorge; Royal Gorge Season Passholders will receive a free lift/lesson/rental package at Sugar Bowl; combo Sugar Bowl/Royal Gorge Season Passholders can choose one package or the other.
 Non transferable.

 Call (530) 426-9000 with questions.